martin-t/martin-t.github.io/content/test.md

 ## Heading 2 - image

-Fits in the column[^footnote-narrow-image]
+Fits in the column{% sidenote(side="right") %}

-[^footnote-narrow-image]: This is a footnote that should not interfere with the narrow content below.
+  This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
+{% end %}

 ![Image](/stripes-400x32.png)

-Overflows the column but fits on the screen[^footnote-wide-image]
+Overflows the column but fits on the screen{% sidenote(side="right") %}

-[^footnote-wide-image]: This is a footnote that should not interfere with the wide content below.
+  This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
+{% end %}

 ![Image](/stripes-1200x32.png)